-When purchasing immovable property such as residential unit, commercial unit (office / shop) or industrial unit in under construction building, ready possession building or resale unit in building, one has to know about the property tax is been paid by whom.
+When purchasing immovable property such as residential unit, commercial unit (office/shop) or an industrial unit in under construction building, ready possession building or resale unit in building, one has to know about the property tax is been paid by whom.

-Maharashtra government have made obligatory to pay property tax on capital value-based system to calculate capital levy on buildings, lands, homes and institutions across the state; the new system has been introduced w.e.f.
+Maharashtra government have made obligatory to pay property tax on the capital value-based system to calculate capital levy on buildings, lands, homes, and institutions across the state; the new system has been introduced w.e.f.
 2010 for all the Municipal Corporations, Councils and Local Bodies.

 The capital levy is calculated with the assistance of the revenue enhancement (Stamp Duty Ready Reckoner Rates) that area unit revised by the government each year with the new budget.

 The capital value-based system is upgraded every 5 years however the tax levied wouldn't be greater than 40 percentages over the previous years.
 WHAT IS PROPERTY TAX?

-Property tax is kind of tax which is collected by the local government or by the Municipal Corporation in jurisdiction where property is situated.
+Property tax is kind of tax which is collected by the local government or by the Municipal Corporation in the jurisdiction where the property is situated.

 Property tax is collected in advance for the period of Half Yearly or Yearly.
 The property tax is applicable to Residential, Commercial Industrial buildings in different proportions.
 WHERE PROPERTY TAX AMOUNT IS SPENT BY THE LOCAL BODY OR MUNICIPAL CORPORATION ?

 Collected property tax is mainly used for the public services like repairing roads, construction schools, buildings, sanitation, walking footpath for public, public toilets, gardens, etc. TO WHOM THE PROPERTY TAX BILL IS SENT BY THE AUTHORITY ?

 The BMC Assessment Department raise a single bill of property tax to the respective owner of the building / Land Lord / Co-operative Society or to an individual member.
 IT IS WHOSE RESPONSIBILITY OF PAYING PROPERTY TAX TO AUTHORITY BY THE OWNER OF BUILDING (LANDLORD / CO-OPERATIVE SOCIETY) ?